-Usually when writing hardware reviews we lazy writers can start by making comparisons with similar devices in the market.
+Usually, when writing hardware reviews we lazy writers can start by making comparisons with similar devices in the market.
 But with the Arturia MicroFreak we simply can’t do this.
 As far as we’re aware there is no similar device.
 But why is that?

-For some years now there has been a huge trend towards analog synths.
+For some years now there has been a huge trend toward analog synths.
 From (dare we say it) ‘entry level’ analog synths like the Arturia Microbrute right through to some of the most expensive synthesizers you could almost be forgiven for thinking analog is all anyone wants to buy.

 But the Arturia MicroFreak is a hybrid analog / digital synth.
 In fact it’s mostly digital; the filters are mostly analog, but almost everything else on the MicroFreak is digital.

 So why have Arturia launched a keyboard that appears to be railing against the apparently market trend?
 Well you’d have to ask them for the exact reasons, but we can see from the consumers’ perspective you get a ton more for your money than you would with a pure analog synth.

 Why would anyone want to buy the MicroFreak?

 There have already been many very in-depth reviews written about the Arturia MicroFreak that dive deep into the many, many layers of functionality.
 So for this ‘review’ we’re going to look at why anyone might want to buy this little synth.

 It might seem a little strange to offer a conclusion to this review so early on, but the fact that MicroFreak is such a capable device for so little money probably is it’s greatest selling point.
 Before we go any further lets compare what you get with what you get for a similar price point from other manufacturers (and from Arturia!).

 Arturia MicroFreak comparison table